-Artificial Intelligence: Students are prohibited from utilizing AI software tools such as ChatGPT for any academic or assessment-related purposes, including but not limited to completing assignments, quizzes, or exams.
+Artificial Intelligence: Students are prohibited from utilizing AI software tools such as but not limited to ChatGPT, Google Gemini, and MS Co-Pilot for any academic or assessment-related purposes.
+This includes but is not limited to completing assignments, quizzes, or exams.
 A student may use AI tools only if a teacher or school administrator explicitly gives permission and supervises its use.
-The unauthorized use of ChatGPT or other similar AI programs to complete school assignments is a violation of academic integrity and is subject to disciplinary action.
-Responsible users will not use ChatGPT, or another program, to create materials and submit them as their own original work.
+The unauthorized use of AI programs to complete school assignments is a violation of academic integrity and is subject to disciplinary action.
+Responsible users will not use any AI program to create materials and submit them as their own original work.

 Note - Many of these AI programs require users to be at least 13 years of age for use.
 Schools should be thorough in their research of the AI programs' Privacy Policy to check for compliance with COPPA, FERPA, and CUPA laws before introducing AI programs for student use.
-The AoPTech Team is happy to help evaluate any AI tools or programs.
+The AoPTech Team is available to assist in the evaluation of any AI tools or programs.